ThatTilux/CCT-Harmonics-Optimizer/README.md

     - All custom harmonics with the same number of poles should have the same name and scaling function parameters, ensuring they are optimized together (e.g. when there are multiple magnets in the same file).

 Place the JSON file of the magnet in the `data` directory.
+The JSON file will not be edited by the software.

 Detailed logs of every run of the software are saved in the `logs` directory.

 To run the software, use the command specified above ```./bin/main``` and select the desired optimizer.
 Further steps might be required depending on the optimizer chosen.